 South Entrance and Facade

-The image shows an entrance at the south side of the Belur Chennakeshava Temple.
+The image shows an entrance to the temple on the south side of the Belur Chennakeshava Temple.
 The structure of this entrance is similar to the main entrance, which faces east.

 As you can see from the image, the approach to the doorway is through two flights of steps.
 The first set of steps is from the ground to the platform, and the second is from the platform to the door.
 The flights of steps are flanked by four mini shrines, two on the ground and two on the platform.
 Between the shrines on the platform and the doorway, there are two sculptures – one on each side – depicting the Hoysala lānchana (emblem), which is based on a story that appears on an inscription attributed to King Vishnuvardhana and is about the founding of this dynasty.

-Just like the main entrance, a variety of sculptures and sculptural reliefs adorn the facade of this entrance.
-As you can see from the image, the door jambs and the lintel are beautifully decorated.
-Carved on the bottom part of the door jambs are the Hanuman and Garuda (Vishnu’s vehicle).
-Carved on the pediment, which is above the door, is a beautiful relief of Narasimha (an avatar of Vishnu) carried by Garuda.
-This pediment is enclosed by a creeper disgorged by the Makaras sitting atop the beautifully crafted pilasters that are standing on either side of the door.
+Like the main entrance, many sculptures and sculptural reliefs adorn the facade of this entrance.
+As you can see from the image, the door jambs and the lintel are ornate with exquisite carvings.
+Carved into the bottom part of the door jambs are Hanuman and Garuda (Vishnu’s vehicle).
+Carvings on the pediment have the same theme as the main entrance, i.e., Narasimha (an avatar of Vishnu) carried by Garuda.
+Enclosing this pediment is a creeper disgorged by the Makaras sitting atop the beautifully crafted pilasters that are standing on either side of the doorway.

 Shilābālikes – Bracket figures mounted below the eaves